jenkinsci/generic-webhook-trigger-plugin/README.md

 This plugin can be used with the [Pipeline Multibranch Plugin](https://jenkins.io/doc/pipeline/steps/workflow-multibranch/#properties-set-job-properties).
 Here is an example:

-With a Jenkinsfile like this:
+With a scripted Jenkinsfile like this:

 ```groovy
 node {